ChristianVillalba/2022_react_complete_guide/03-starting-project-debug/README.md

 which is triggered when we click on the list item.

 Once you add such a **breakpoint**,
-when execute the action that triggers that code part where the breakpoint is placed.
+when execute the action that triggers that code part where the breakpoint is placed,
 The code execution stops once it reaches that break point line.
 And now, we can step through our code step by step.

+In this case, we have a problem when when we try to delete an Item,
+So we add a Breakpoint to onDelete method in CourseGoalItem.js ,
+When we call this method, that means, when we try to delete an Item,
+The Execution will stop there and we can manually go to the next function that will be triggered.

+And you can also hover over variables here to see the values that are currently stored in them.
+in this case, lets go to the next function triggered: _deleteItemHandler _ if we hover on **goalId** we will see "goal1", our **hard-coded key/id**.